 Housing - We are reaching out to our members to communicate with each other if they need to find housing, and if they own housing that is available for others to rent or buy.

 We are a completely volunteer, member-driven organization.
-As of December, 2018 we have 625 members.
+As of December, 2019 we have over 650 members.
 All activities and programs are initiated by members and we have an ever-changing, wide array of programming.
 We currently have over 30 different activities each month.
 We also encourage informal helping activities whenever possible and appropriate.

 Our current membership fee is $30 for an individual, $50 for a household.
 No one will be turned away due to an inability to pay.
 Contact the Membership Director if you have questions.